 The latest ocean models can now be run with sufficient resolution that it is no longer necessary to artificially smooth the topography to avoid a vertical sidewall, although even at 1/12° resolution, which is still considered high resolution for a global ocean model, the slope remains only marginally resolved in some regions of very steep topography, and details on the slope are certainly not resolved.
 As a result, it is becoming possible to test these theoretical ideas.
-It is found that, in a model with realistic mesoscale energy and spectra, the bottom pressure on continental slopes does indeed display coherence over distances measured in tens of thousands of kilometres [32].
-Using this coherence it is possible to identify the circuit times for mode-1 and mode-2 CTWs in the (model) North Atlantic as 115 and 205 days respectively.
+It is found that, in a model with realistic mesoscale energy and spectra, the bottom pressure on continental slopes does indeed display coherence over distances measured in tens of thousands of kilometres (Hughes et al. 2018).
+Using this coherence, it is possible to identify the circuit times for mode-1 and mode-2 CTWs in the (model) North Atlantic as 115 and 205 days, respectively.
 This defines a time scale with respect to which the system evolution must be "slow" to justify the assumption that CTWs are in equilibrium with the interior (the mode-0 adjustment time is too fast to clearly resolve).
-The mode-1 time is equivalent to an average CTW speed of around 4-5 m s-1, significantly faster than the corresponding Kelvin wave speed anywhere in the North Atlantic [10].
+The mode-1 time is equivalent to an average CTW speed of around 4-5 m s-1, significantly faster than the corresponding Kelvin wave speed anywhere in the North Atlantic (Chelton et al. 1998).
 The fact that the speed is faster than a Kelvin wave speed shows that the finite inclination of the continental slope is an important factor in this boundary adjustment process, so the planetary geostrophic limit (implied barotropic topographic Rossby waves) may be more applicable than the QG limit (implied baroclinic Kelvin waves) over much of the domain.

-The model results also confirm the strong suppression of bottom pressure variability amplitude on the continental slope, compared to the mesoscale, and show that the mesoscale spectrum does not penetrate strongly into coastal regions (with the exception of a resonant basin mode in the Caribbean Sea, where the coastal signal has a strong 120-day period excited by mesoscale variability [31]).
-This lack of penetration to the coast is consistent with what is seen in satellite altimetry: sea level spectra near western boundaries differ strongly between the coast and open ocean, the two regions being typically separated by a minimum of variability near the top of the continental slope [28,67].
+The model results also confirm the strong suppression of bottom pressure variability amplitude on the continental slope, compared to the mesoscale, and show that the mesoscale spectrum does not penetrate strongly into coastal regions (with the exception of a resonant basin mode in the Caribbean Sea, where the coastal signal has a strong 120-day period excited by mesoscale variability, Hughes et al. 2016).
+This lack of penetration to the coast is consistent with what is seen in satellite altimetry: sea-level spectra near western boundaries differ strongly between the coast and open ocean, the two regions being typically separated by a minimum of variability near the top of the continental slope (Hughes and Williams 2010; Zhai et al. 2010).

 It is worth remarking in this context that small islands are a rather special case.
 The continental slope smoothing effect is rather ineffective because the slope is closed over relatively small distances, so the mesoscale is only averaged over distances smaller than the mesoscale length scale.
-For this reason, model diagnostics show little difference between the open ocean sea level and island coastal sea level, unless the length scales in the open ocean are smaller than the island scale [62].
-Thus, the special dynamics at boundaries do not upset the traditional interpretation of island gauges as good sites for monitoring ocean sea level variations [65], which is why they have proved so useful for satellite altimeter validation, e.g. [49].
+For this reason, model diagnostics show little difference between the open-ocean sea level and island coastal sea level, unless the length scales in the open ocean are smaller than the island scale (Williams and Hughes 2013).
+Thus, the special dynamics at boundaries do not upset the traditional interpretation of island gauges as good sites for monitoring ocean sea-level variations (Woodworth 1991), which is why they have proved so useful for satellite altimeter validation, e.g., Mitchum (1994).

-3.2 Oceans with vertical sidewalls
+3.2 Oceans with Vertical Sidewalls

-Having established that most of the mesoscale variability is filtered out by the continental slope, we are left with the question of the basin scale variability and how that affects coastal sea level.
-For many idealised studies the pressure field (and hence sea level) is implicit in the solution, but is not explicitly shown.
+Having established that most of the mesoscale variability is filtered out by the continental slope, we are left with the question of the basin-scale variability and how that affects coastal sea level.
+For many idealised studies, the pressure field (and hence sea level) is implicit in the solution, but is not explicitly shown.